FarronF/limerick-council-meetings/meetings/2021/02/16-Virtual Meeting of the Travel & Transportation Strategic Policy Committee/Minutes - Meeting of the Travel & Transportation Strategic Policy Committee - 15th December 2021.md

 a particular problem for residents and added that the importance of having students and

-parents drive this will give the best results.---
+parents drive this will give the best results.
+---
 4

 Cllr.
 O’Donovan fully supports the initiative and the pilot is very welcome.
 She advised that